WakiMak/trentent.github.io-forked/_posts/2013-02-25-kms-issue-with-pvs-after-an-office-install.md

   - Provisioning Services
   - scripting
 ---
-We use Citrix Provisioning Services (PVS) 6.1 and it has been working well for us in our Citrix & environment.Â We could make versions, promote and patch without issue with our KMS servers.Â Then, we installed Office 2010 with KMS and now each time we make a version of our vDisk, then promote to test or production KMS becomes broken.Â Windows doesn't allow RDP sessions until it's resolved so this seriously borks our setup.
+We use Citrix Provisioning Services (PVS) 6.1 and it has been working well for us in our Citrix & environment.
+We could make versions, promote and patch without issue with our KMS servers.
+Then, we installed Office 2010 with KMS and now each time we make a version of our vDisk, then promote to test or production KMS becomes broken.
+Windows doesn't allow RDP sessions until it's resolved so this seriously borks our setup.

 A fix [I read on this thread](http://forums.citrix.com/message.jspa?messageID=1674701) was to create a startup script that reinstalled the product key (as this key seems to go missing when promoting versions) and reactivate.